mesosphere/marathon/docs/task-environment-vars.md

 Each element of the `env` field of each task's app definition describes an environment variable.

+_Note: No custom prefix will be added to these variable names, even if one is specified via the `--env_vars_prefix` command line flag.

 ## Host Ports

 Host ports are the ports at which the application is reachable on the host running